BookmDan/CS440_Assign1/README.md

 2. Table-Driven Agent

-    The TableDrivenVacuumAgent uses a predefined percept-action table that includes all possible states for a 2x2 grid, up to 2 percepts.
-    We decided to go with up to 2 percepts as this is a simple demonstration assignment.
+    The TableDrivenVacuumAgent uses the last known percept-action to determine its next action.
+Therefore, we needed only the 1 percept for the table to successfully     run as expected.

 3. Simple Reflex Agent